KirbInc/BongoChat-Server/docs/Gateway.md

 	}
 }
 ```
-Yes, `tag` can be 1-4 alphanumeric characters.
+Yes, `tag` can be any 1-4 alphanumeric characters.

-If registered or logged in was successful, you will get a [`ready`](#ready) event with the user's data.
+If registered or logging in was successful, you will get a [`ready`](#ready) event with the user's data.

 # Errors, Codes and Request Types
 Whenever **you** (the client) do something that doesn't make sense or isn't valid (say, you don't send payload data, or the required data for a specific event) you will get an `invalid` event sent back.